California's 39th State Assembly district: District profile

+The district represents heavily Hispanic portions of San Bernardino County and Los Angeles County.
+The district takes in portions of Lancaster and Palmdale before stretching east across mostly uninhabited areas to take in half of the region known as the High Desert, including portions of Adelanto, Victorville, and Hesperia.

 Election results from statewide races

-List of Assembly Members
+List of assembly members representing the district

 Due to redistricting, the 39th district has been moved around different parts of the state.
-The current iteration resulted from the 2011 redistricting by the California Citizens Redistricting Commission.
+The current iteration resulted from the 2021 redistricting by the California Citizens Redistricting Commission.